FriedrichForstner/rdi-internet-of-plants-workshop/Arduino/temperature_test/README.md

 * If/Else
 * The concentration of the loop concept (because of the flipping lights)

-We also introduce the air sensor which senses air temperature and air humdity
+We also introduce the air sensor which senses air temperature and air humidity.